-- ◆ To create a successful and positive environment for everyone we expect that there will be no violent or aggressive behaviours such as physical violence, intimidation or yelling by support workers, you, or your family member - ♣ ALL BSS programs are non-smoking or smoke free environments, with no smoking allowed in any program vehicles.
-Smoking in only permitted in designated areas - We respect confidentiality and we expect you to respect the confidentiality of others - ◆ As you may understand it is extremely important that our programs are safe for everyone attending, for that reason the following illicit items are not allowed and will be confiscated immediately: Illegal Drugs and Weapons
+- ♣ To create a successful and positive environment for everyone we expect that there will be no violent or aggressive behaviours such as physical violence, intimidation or yelling by support workers, you, or your family member - ♣ ALL BSS programs are non-smoking or smoke free environments, with no smoking allowed in any program vehicles.
+Smoking in only permitted in designated areas - ♣ As you may understand it is extremely important that our programs are safe for everyone attending, for that reason the following illicit items are not allowed and will be confiscated immediately: Illegal Drugs and Weapons

 In addition to the above rules, each program has their own list of guidelines.

-During the intake process you will be made aware of individual programs rules and guidelines before you begin services with us.
+During the admissions process you will be made aware of individual programs rules and guidelines before you begin services with us.

 If any of these rules are broken, you may be restricted from participating in the program.
 If you are restricted, a team meeting including yourself will be had to speak to our concerns